signalfx/signalfx-ruby-tracing/README.md

 end
 ```

-For more detailed usage, please check the instrumenation's page.
+For more detailed usage, please check the instrumentation's page.

 ## Mysql2